AdaCore/training_material/courses/ada_essentials/130_program_structure/04-hierarchical_library_units.rst

     * Address extensibility issue

-       - Can extend packages with visibility to parent private part
+       - Can extend packages with visibility to parent private section
        - Extensions do not require recompilation of parent unit
-       - Visibility of parent's private part is protected
+       - Visibility of parent's private section is protected

     * Directly support subsystems